-Dr. Homa Bahrami has served as a Director since December 2004.
+Dr. Homa Bahrami served as a Director from December 2004 through December 25, 2010.
 Dr. Bahrami is a Senior Lecturer at the Haas School of Business, University of California, Berkeley.
 Dr. Bahrami is also a Faculty Director of the Center for Executive Education and a Board Member of the Center for Trading Excellence, both at the Haas School of Business, University of California, Berkeley.
 Dr. Bahrami has been on the Haas School faculty since 1986 and is widely published on organizational design and organizational development challenges and trends in the high technology sector.
 Dr. Bahrami currently serves on the board of directors of one privately held company.
 Dr. Bahrami holds a Ph.D. in organizational behavior from Aston University, United Kingdom.

-G. Carl Everett, Jr. has served as a Director since June 2001.
+G. Carl Everett, Jr. has served as a Director since June 2001 and served as our interim Chief Executive Officer from May 19, 2010 to mid-September 2010, and as our Executive Chairman from mid-September 2010 through December 25, 2010.
 Mr. Everett founded GCE Ventures, a venture advisement firm, in April 2001.
 Mr. Everett has served as a venture partner at Accel LLP, a venture capital firm, since 2002.
 From February 1998 to April 2001, Mr. Everett served as Senior Vice President, Personal Systems Group of Dell Inc. During 1997, Mr. Everett was on a personal sabbatical.
 From 1978 to December 1996, Mr. Everett held several management positions with Intel Corporation, including Senior Vice President and General Manager of the Microprocessor Products Group, and Senior Vice President and General Manager of the Desktop Products Group.
 Mr. Everett currently serves on the board of directors of three privately held companies.
 Mr. Everett holds a B.A. in business administration and an honorary Doctorate of Laws from New Mexico State University.

-Dr. Chenming Hu has served as a Director since December 2009.
+Dr. Chenming Hu served as a Director from December 2009 through December 25, 2010.
 Dr. Hu is the TSMC Distinguished Chair Professor of Microelectronics in Electrical Engineering and Computer Sciences at the University of California, Berkeley, and has been a Professor of Electrical Engineering and Computer Sciences at the University of California, Berkeley since 1976.
 From 2001 through 2004, Dr. Hu was the Chief Technology Officer at Taiwan Semiconductor Manufacturing Company Limited, a dedicated semiconductor foundry.
 From 1995 through 2003, Dr. Hu served as the Chairman of the board of directors of Celestry Design Technologies, Inc., a complete, full-chip SoC silicon accurate sign-off solution provider, which Cadence Design Systems, Inc. acquired in 2003.
 Dr. Hu was also the co-founder of Celestry Design Technologies.
 From 1973 through 1976 Dr. Hu was an assistant professor at the Massachusetts Institute of Technology.
-Dr. Hu has served as a member of the Board of Directors of MoSys, Inc., a publicly traded company, since January 2005, and of SanDisk Corporation, a publicly traded company, since September 2009, where he is a member of the Compensation Committee.
+Dr. Hu has served as a member of the Board of Directors of MoSys, Inc., a publicly traded company, since September 2009, where he is a member of the Compensation Committee.
 Dr. Hu currently serves on the board of directors of one privately held company, where he is a member of the Audit Committee.
 Dr. Hu holds a B.S. in Electrical Engineering from National Taiwan University, Taiwan and an M.S. and a Ph.D. in Electrical Engineering from the University of California, Berkeley.